-- The City issued a RFQ to select consultants for six Type A Projects; two of the projects are for design of the improvements recommended thru Task Orders No. 4 & 5 of this project (see also Item 6 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Scope and Fee negotiations with the selected consultant (HDR) began in March 2017. - HDR submitted their design proposal for the Museum Flood Wall portion of the project on 4/26/17. - HDR submitted their design proposal for the Salt Flats Levee on 6/27/17.
+• The City issued a RFQ to select consultants for six Type A Projects; two of the projects are for design of the improvements recommended thru Task Orders No. 4 & 5 of this project (see also Items 6 & 7 below).
+The City received RFQ submittals and the Award Letters were sent out in February 2017.